 Snow Removal Map

-Priority 2 routes (yellow) are the main roads or collector roads into the neighbourhoods.
+Priority 2 routes are the main roads or collector roads into the neighbourhoods.

 Priority 3 roads are all remaining local roads.
 Lanes and alleys are assigned as Priority 4 (not shown on map) and are cleared after all other priority routes have been cleared.
 Special conditions, such as when a storm hits, may change priority.

-Town routes are categorized by priority and are highlighted on the map below.
+Town routes are categorized by priority and are highlighted on the map on the right.

 Sidewalks and Walkways – Snow and Ice Removal